slgrobotics/robots_bringup/Docs/Sensors/OAK-D_Lite.md

 I also used a quality [USB-C cable](https://www.amazon.com/dp/B0BWHTX1R7).

+To ensure proper feeding of the camera, Luxonis [sells](https://shop.luxonis.com/products/oak-y-adapter) an "OAK Y Adapter".
+In fact, it is a wonderful example of a company making some extra $$ when they discover that their main product wouldn't work without a crutch ;-)

 At the end I made a simple "power T-tap" from two USB-C [connectors](https://www.amazon.com/Connector-Adapter-5PcsFemale-Breakout-Compatible/dp/B0D9W8B97B).
 It takes power from my robot's 5V bus, which can deliver many amperes.
 Once I pit it in service, the camera became rock stable.